DarrenKirby/builds/README.build_files.md

 Again we directly return the exit status of `os.system()` to the caller. `cf.config` is a dictionary of key -> value pairs loaded from the configuration file when you run `bld`.
 In this case, we are using 'makeopts' to pass `-j4` to the make command, to speed up compilation.
 You can define this in your configuration file.
 If it is not defined it will default to `-j1`.

 `make()` is called from `self.package_dir`, and is an optional function.

 ## make_install()

 This is the function from which to run your `make install` command.
-Again, I will re-itterate that this is NOT from where files are installed to the live filesystem.
+Again, I will re-iterate that this is NOT from where files are installed to the live filesystem.
 This function should command `make` to install the files into a segregated directory, which is the predefined instance variable `self.seg_dir`, and will appear in the filesystem as `./builds/net-util/openssh/work/seg`.
-It is not manditory to do this, but it is certainly a best practice.
+It is not mandatory to do this, but it is certainly a best practice.
 If your package is simple enough (or a binary package), it may be easier to just pluck the files you want to install from within the package source tree (in the next step), and leave this function undefined.

-For any non-trivial package, however, it is far preferable to install to the staging directory, as all the files you need to install will be nicely seperated into their appropriate directories under `seg/`.
+For any non-trivial package, however, it is far preferable to install to the staging directory, as all the files you need to install will be nicely separated into their appropriate directories under `seg/`.

       def make_install(self):
          return os.system(f"make DESTDIR={self.seg_dir} install")